chromato99/WiFi_Positioning_Server_go/README.md

 This is a server implementation of WiFi Positioning.

-We used mysql database and implemented two functions except for tests.
+We used mysql database and implemented two functions except for test.

 ### Database